No products in the cart.

 This 2014 – 2022 accessibility plan (AODA) outlines the policies and actions that Stitch It Canada’s Tailor Inc. will put in place to improve opportunities for people with disabilities.

 Stitch It Canada’s Tailor Inc. is committed to treating all people in a way that allows them to maintain their dignity and independence.
 We believe in integration and equal opportunity.
 We are committed to meeting the needs of people with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the Accessibility for Ontarians with Disabilities Act.

 ACCESSIBLE EMERGENCY INFORMATION

-PROCURING OR ACQUIRING GOODS OR SERVICES, OR FACILITIES
+PROCURING OR ACQUIRING GOOD OR SERVICES, OR FACILITIES

 Stitch It Canada’s Tailor Inc. will incorporate accessibility criteria and features when procuring or acquiring goods, services or facilities.
 The only exception is in cases where it is impractical to do so.

 Stitch It Canada’s Tailor Inc. will provide training to employees, volunteers, and other staff members on Ontario Accessibility laws and on the Human Rights Code as it relates to the people with disabilities.
 Training will be provided in a way that best suits the duties of employees, volunteers and other staff members.